Saveska/WProekt/README.md

 Term project for Web Programming:

-Applicatoin for managing notes and tasks
+Application for managing notes and tasks

 ## ✍️ Made by: